 Your healing journey will depend on several factors, including the severity of your disc bulge, your overall health, and how consistently you follow your treatment plan.
 Think of it less like a sprint and more like a steady walk toward feeling like yourself again.
 With a personalized approach that combines therapies like physical medicine and lifestyle adjustments, you can create the best possible environment for your body to repair itself.
 We'll break down what a typical timeline looks like and the signs that show you're on the right track.

-Your Treatment Timeline and Milestones
+What to Expect from Your Treatment Timeline

 While every person's body heals at its own pace, we can look at some general timelines to set realistic expectations.
 For many people, mild to moderate cases of a bulging disc can heal within six to eight weeks with a dedicated physical therapy plan.
 This doesn't mean you'll be pain-free overnight, but you should notice a gradual reduction in symptoms and an increase in your ability to move comfortably.
 If your condition is more severe, especially if it involves nerve compression, recovery may take a bit longer.
 The focus is always on steady, forward progress and celebrating small wins along the way, like being able to walk a little farther or sit without pain for longer.